 - 1 A transport analysis supports the additional vehicular movements generated by the proposal.
-The analysis also includes enhancement of pedestrian and cycle movement within and to the development. - 2 The development meets the energy efficiency requirements as set out in the Built Form Policy. - 3 The additional height does not result in any adverse impacts to adjoining properties with regard to solar access of outdoor living areas, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades. - 45 A servicing analysis supports the additional demand on infrastructure. - 57 Retention and enhancement of places of heritage significance (Aboriginal or European) that may be located on the development site or immediately adjacent. - 68 Provision of landscaping beyond the requirements of this structure plan.
-This includes providing 5% more deep soil area above what is required by Part 1, Clause 5.1.3; and providing double the amount of trees required by Clause A3.3.5 of the R Codes Volume 2.
-The additional landscaping is to feature advanced planting on both the podium as well as the storeys above, with evidence of the ability for this to grow and be sustained.
+The analysis also includes enhancement of pedestrian and cycle movement. - 2 The development meets the energy efficiency requirements as set out in the Built Form Policy. - 3 The additional height does not result in any adverse impacts to adjoining properties with regard to solar access of outdoor living areas, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades. - 5 A servicing analysis supports the additional demand on infrastructure. - 7 Retention and enhancement of places of heritage significance that may be located on the development site or immediately adjacent.